ImagineSocialGit/engage-core/docs/client-readiness-roadmap.md

 - Campaigns supplies Campaign-owned step/variant timing and behavior.
 - Broadcasts supplies exact `sendAt` and uses the `Broadcast` as behavior-owner provenance rather than manufacturing a fake zero-delay Messaging schedule.
 - FlowRoute `send_message` behavior does not inherit hidden timing from reusable Messaging templates.
-- Imported-contact permission invitations and consent acknowledgements explicitly request immediate behavior and use stable logical occurrence identity.
+- Imported-contact permission invitations and standalone consent acknowledgements explicitly request immediate behavior and use stable logical occurrence identity.
+Acknowledgements consolidated into another lifecycle message inherit that primary message's resolved timing and behavior provenance.
 - Setup validation rejects reusable Messaging templates that carry competing lifecycle behavior.
 - Obsolete `timing`, `schedule`, and `conditions` columns are absent from `message_template_presets`.
 - Webinar dev tooling now resolves Webinar-owned behavior through the same schedule-profile seam and uses explicit caller-owned immediate behavior only when deliberately forcing a dev send.